2007 Bocaue fire: Events

 Even before the fire, people noticed issues regarding the placement of the fireworks stores, notably that there were no gaps between the stores.
 Some warned the vendors about the danger in the event of a fire.

 Coincidentally, a day before the fire, on the morning of December 30, 2007, the same area suffered a power blackout when a power post fuse exploded.
 This left several stores and houses without power.

 On December 31, 2007, the firemen on duty in the area were transferred, leaving the area without protection in case of a major fire.

 The incident occurred a day before the New Year.
 Every year, this part of the town becomes a marketplace for fireworks, attracting people from all over.
 The trading was at its peak when the fire occurred, and many people were present.

 At 10:00 AM, the fire began with the ignition of a Judas Belt when a cigarette was thrown away, according to the authorities.
 It exploded, its sparks reaching a stack of fireworks from another store.
 Store owners attempted to put out the fire but an explosion rippled the stores entirely.
 In a few minutes, what appeared to be a small firework explosion, turned into a large, uncontrollable fire.

 During the fire, motorists plying the North Luzon Expressway saw the smoke from the fire and even slowed down to see it.

 People ran for safety to a nearby vacant lot, just behind passenger vans terminal servicing the route of Bocaue, Bulacan to SM City Pampanga in the City of San Fernando, Pampanga, causing a stampede.
 The explosion reached the street and broke some of the windows of nearby houses and establishments.
 Establishments across the road managed to quickly cover their glass windows and doors, preventing them from being shattered.

 In a matter of minutes, the firemen arrived at the scene and before 11:00 AM the fire was put out.

 Casualties

 The fire injured 7 people including two crewmen of GMA Network and the four people missing were later found.
+There were no fatalities.
 All of the stores burned, and the remaining fireworks were disposed of.
 A total of three vehicles were burned during the fire.